springmeyer/tilemill-examples/README.md

 # tilemill-examples

-This is a set of TileMill projects that demonstrate various types of functionality and hacks in TileMill.
-The examples are mostly self-contained and should work offline.
+This is a set of TileMill projects that demonstrate various types of advanced functionality and fun hacks in TileMill.
+The examples are mostly self-contained and should mostly work offline.
 See the Speakers Notes below for project-specific setup that might be needed in a few places.

 ## Usage